DIPSAS/AnsibleCourse/docs/exercises/05-Vault.md

 3) Use `win_user` and  create some users and give them *remote desktop* permissions (use the usernames and passwords from the previous bullet) to create these.

 hint: `groups: Remote Desktop Users`, [link](https://docs.ansible.com/ansible/latest/modules/win_user_module.html)
+hint2: Avoid leaking passwords in clear text with [no_log: true](https://serverfault.com/a/766095)

 4) Log on to the server with one of the new users.